 3. Explore the Medieval Streets of Cortona, Italy

-While Cortona has some interesting historical highlights, the entire interior makes it an amazing location to visit in Italy.
-Between the many churches, monasteries, and piazzas, you can spend hours exploring the town, wandering through its narrow shop-laden streets.
+We loved roaming through Cortona; it’s an amazing place to visit in Italy, with lots of historical highlights.
+Between the many churches, monasteries, and piazzas, we spent hours exploring the town, wandering through its narrow shop-laden streets.

 4. Visit Convento delle Celle

-The Franciscan convent Le Celle was the first monastery built by Saint Francis of Assisi, one of the most revered religious figures in Roman Catholic history.
-Over the years, the stone building has been reconstructed several times and is now inhabited by a small brotherhood of friars (monks).
-You can visit the monastery by car or on foot (40 minutes) from Cortona, accessing it through a stone pedestrian bridge that crosses a small stream.ย
+The convent was the very first monastery built by Saint Francis of Assisi, one of the most revered religious figures in Roman Catholic history.
+It’s been reconstructed over the years and is now home to a small brotherhood of friars (monks).
+Open: Daily from 7 AM to 7 PM, entrance is free.

 5. San Francesco